frequently asked questions

 I suffer from jaw pain and TMD.
 Can Craniosacral Therapy help?

-The jaw and temperomandibular joint are incredibly important to treat.
-With Washington State Intra-Oral endorsement, I am able to access the deep muscles that affect these.
-Craniosacral techniques are ideally suited to treat tenacious pain in this area, as it works with the body and not against it, in this strong place in our body that is also very sensitive.
-It is gentle and profound work.
-Many find they contact more subtle parts of themselves.
+With Washington State Intra-Oral endorsement, I am able to access muscles inside the mouth that directly affect the jaw.
+Craniosacral techniques are ideally suited to treat tenacious pain in this area as it orients with the body and not against it.
+The jaw is incredibly strong but also intelligent and sensitive.
+To match this we work respectfully, gently and profoundly.
+Many find they regain contact more subtle parts of themselves.

 Joint capsule problems, malocclusion, bruxism, injuries, pain with chewing, pain in the upper neck, extensive dental history including surgeries, orthodontia, extractions, and bridges can change the balance of the muscles the move the jaw.